apache/apisix/docs/en/latest/plugins/hmac-auth.md

 ## Attributes

-The following attribtues are available for configurations on Consumers or Credentials.
+The following attributes are available for configurations on Consumers or Credentials.

 | Name                  | Type          | Required | Default       | Valid values                                | Description                                                                                                                                                                                               |
 |-----------------------|---------------|----------|---------------|---------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | key_id            | string        | True     |               |                                             | Unique identifier for the consumer, which identifies the associated configurations such as the secret key.                                                                                              |
 | secret_key            | string        | True     |               |                                             | Secret key used to generate an HMAC.
 This field supports saving the value in Secret Manager using the [APISIX Secret](../terminology/secret.md) resource.                                             |

-The following attribtues are available for configurations on Routes or Services.
+The following attributes are available for configurations on Routes or Services.

 | Name                  | Type          | Required | Default       | Valid values                                | Description                                                                                                                                                                                               |
 |-----------------------|---------------|----------|---------------|---------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|